-21. In 1977, Mr. and Mrs. Maher's joint New York bank account was changed
+21. In 1977, Mr. and Mrs. Maher's joint New York bank account was changed to an account which was solely in the name of Mrs. Maher.

 22. On March 20, 1978, Mr. Maher was certified by the State of Alaska as an Alaskan resident.
 It was necessary to be certified as an Alaskan resident in order to obtain employment on the particular construction projects on which he worked.